MAIF/otoroshi/roadmap.md

 - [ ] plugin to handle OAuth1 calls
 - [ ] plugin to handle OAuth2 calls
 - [ ] more integration of biscuit tokens
+  - [ ] add biscuit playground to the UI

 ## container orchestrators